prubach/sorcer/src/site/markdown/examples.md

 <pre>./prepare-repository</pre>

 __Important note:__
-Before you proceed, please note that Maven may need to download some plugins during this process, therefore it is necessary that you have an active internet connection and that your maven is not set to work [offline] (#offline).
+Before you proceed, please note that Maven may need to download some plugins during this process, therefore it is necessary that you have an active internet connection and that your maven is not set to work [offline](#offline).